Trains, Railroads, and the Huntington Family Business

 Train Passes for Huntington Family

-In Mr. H. E. Huntington’s personal papers, I found many of Mr. Henry E. Huntington’s train passes (20) for various railroad he owned or was president of.
+In Mr. Henry “Edwards” Huntington’s personal papers, I found many of Mr. Henry E. Huntington’s train passes (20) for various railroads he owned or was president of.
 Some of these special railroad passes were for his mother, Mrs. Solon Huntington “Harriet”.
-He also took great care of his mother, his sister & his family, always paying for their traveling and fancy meals, & excursions, etc.
+He also took great care of his mother, his sister, Carrie & his family, always paying for their traveling, fancy meals, & excursions, etc.

 The Huntington Family: Collis P. Huntington & Arabella D. Huntington then later Arabella Huntington & Henry E. Huntington owned many different train companies, or was the President of them or owned stock in the train companies.
 (Check HEH Bio file for list)

-List of the the Huntington Family’s private RR Train Cars:
+List of the the Huntington Family’s private Railroad Train Cars:

 From the 1890’s to early 1900’s the Huntington Family (Collis and H.E.Huntington) owned several private railroad cars: “Oneonta I”, & “Oneonta II”, “The Ostego” or Oswego, “Sacramento, “Alabama”, “San Marino I”, & “San Marino II”, & “Guadalupe” (HEH & his son, Howard).
-They were all named after the Huntington’s family birthplace: “Oneonta”, (HEH) Ostego was the county Collis was born in, Alabama (HEH’s train car but named after Arabella birthplace) maybe bought in 1900 , “Sacramento” Clara Huntington who became Princess Clara Hatzfeltz (Collis’ niece & adopted daughter) “San Marino I” (HEH) & “San Marino II” (HEH) they had a red and white striped awning on the rear, H.E Huntington & his son Howard’s private rr car was “Guadalupe”.
+They were all named after the Huntington’s family birthplace: “Oneonta”, (HEH) Ostego was the county that Collis was born in, Alabama (HEH’s train car but named after Arabella birthplace) maybe bought in 1900 , “Sacramento” Clara Huntington who became Princess Clara Hatzfeltz (Collis’ niece & adopted daughter) “San Marino I” (HEH) & “San Marino II” (HEH) they had a red and white striped awning on the rear, H.E Huntington & his son Howard’s private rr car was “Guadalupe”.
 “The Oneonta II” & the “San Marino II” were made to have a small traveling entourage & provisions that the Huntingtons traveled with.
-There was sometimes a large entourage of employee and staff traveling with the Huntingtons: 2 Butlers, 2 footmen, a cook, Mrs. Huntington’s ladies maid, Mr. H.E.
-Huntington’s or Collis’ gentlemen’s valet, Mr. (Collis or HEH) Huntington personal secretary & Mrs. Arabella Huntington personal secretary, also.
+There was sometimes a large entourage of employees & staff traveling with the Huntingtons: 2 Butlers, 2 Footmen, a Cook, Mrs. Huntington’s Ladie’s Maid, Mr. H.E.
+Huntington’s or Collis’ Gentlemen’s Valet, Mr. (Collis or HEH) Huntington personal secretary & Mrs. Arabella Huntington personal secretary: Miss Caroline M. Campbell, also.

 Think of these little jeweled private train cars like rich people’s yachts.
 They would decorate them with finest of fabrics: tapestry, elegant velvet, & the finest damask fabric.
 They were made with beautiful woods of mahogany & walnut.
 Comfort for the Huntington’s long cross country trips.